vaginessa/dns-wiki/Advertisements-blocking.md

 Example lists
 ---------

-A uMatrix/uBlock/AdBlock/AdBlock Plus/AdGuard blocking list which includes the most important stuff is this one:
+A uMatrix/uBlock/AdBlock/AdBlock Plus/AdGuard blocking list which includes the [most important lists](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web) is this one:
 ```bash
 !
 Ads related
 !